flatironinstitute/nemos/CONTRIBUTING.md

 1. **Docstrings**

-    All public-facing functions and classes should have complete docstrings, which start with a one-line short summary of the function, a medium-length description of the function/class and what it does, and a complete description of all arguments and return values.
+    All public-facing functions and classes should have complete docstrings, which start with a one-line short summary of the function, a medium-length description of the function/class and what it does, a complete description of all arguments and return values, and an example to illustrate usage.
 Math should be included in a `Notes` section when necessary to explain what the function is doing, and references to primary literature should be included in a `References` section when appropriate.
 Docstrings should be relatively short, providing the information necessary for a user to use the code.

     Private functions and classes should have sufficient explanation that other developers know what the function/class does and how to use it, but do not need to be as extensive.